 The bar and restaurant are a part of The Principal Hotel On George Street and deliver on the atmosphere.
 They serve up some of the best cocktails in the city and the hip bar is was buzzing on a Friday night.
 It tends to pack in an older and hipper crowd as cocktails are around 10 GBP.

 Take the train to North Berwick

 This charming seaside town makes for a great escape from the city.
 It’s really easy to hit multiple destinations outside the city with Scotrail.
-They were kind enough to provide us a DaysOut pass which we used to explore.
-North Berwick was our first stop and one of our favorite days in Scotland.
-It has a number of lovely shops, restaurants, and a wonderful cafe where we enjoyed a tasty brunch.
+It’s about a 30 minute train ride away from Edinburgh Waverly and is a nice break from the hustle and bustle of the city.
+Our day in North turned out to be one of our favorite days in Scotland, and all we did was walk around the beach and enjoy the sound of the seagulls.
+The town has a number of lovely shops, restaurants, and a wonderful cafe where we enjoyed a tasty brunch.